Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 \subsection{Cartan invariants}

 Let $A$ be a unital finite dimensional $\Bbbk$-algebra over a field $\Bbbk$.
-Let $P_1,\ldots, P_r$ be a complete set of representatives of the isomorphism classes of projective indecomposable $A$-modules and $S_1,\ldots, S_r$ be a complete set of representatives of the isomorphism classes of simple $A$-modules.
-The \emph{Cartan matrix} of $A$ is the $r\times r$-matrix $C$ with $C_{ij}$ the number of composition factors of $P_j$ isomorphic to $S_i$.
+Let $P_1,\ldots, P_r$ be a complete set of representatives of the isomorphism classes of projective indecomposable $A$-modules and $S_1,\ldots, S_r$ be a complete set of representatives of the isomorphism classes of simple $A$-modules such that $S_i\cong P_i/\rad(P_i)$.
+Also, let $I_1,\ldots, I_r$ be a complete set of representatives of the isomorphism classes of injective indecomposable $A$-modules such that $I_i$ has socle isomorphic to $S_i$.
+The \emph{Cartan matrix} of $A$ is the $r\times r$-matrix $C$ with $C_{ij}$ the number of composition factors of $P_j$ isomorphic to $S_i$, or equivalently the number of composition factors of $I_i$ isomorphic to $S_j$.
 If $A$ is a split $\Bbbk$-algebra, then where $e_i, e_j$ are primitive idempotents with $P_i\cong Ae_i$ and $P_j\cong Ae_j$.
-Thus one also has in this case that $C_{ij}$ is the number of composition factors of the injective indecomposable module $I_i$ isomorphic to $S_j$.

 Saliola computed the Cartan matrix of the algebra of a left regular band monoid in terms of the M\"obius function of its support lattice.
 We provide here the straightforward generalization for the algebra of a connected left regular band.
 If $B$ is a connected left regular band, then both the projective indecomposable $\Bbbk B$-modules and the simple $\Bbbk B$-modules are indexed by $\Lambda(B)$ and so it is natural to index the Cartan matrix by this set.
 More precisely, if $X,Y\in \Lambda(B)$, then $C_{X,Y}=\dim_{\Bbbk}\Hom(\Bbbk L_X,\Bbbk L_Y)$.